 On the way back, you arrive back at the intersection where you can walk to The Overhang.

 First, you pass Dripping Rock.
-It is a fern and green moss-covered rock ledge that is wet all year round making this place looking fresh green.
+It is a fern and green moss-covered rock ledge that is wet all year round making this place look fresh green.
 Considering the surrounding area is pretty dry this small area is a little oasis in the middle of the bushland.

 The Overhand, in my opinion, is the most spectacular part of Cania Gorge National Park.